Family Educational Rights and Privacy Act (FERPA)

 FERPA Authorization Forms

 Both the FERPA: Student Authorization Request form and the Request to Withhold Directory Information form are available to students on my.umary.edu.
+To access the forms, log in using your student credentials, navigate to the Student tab, then to Academic Policies and Forms.
 Contact the Office of the Registrar with questions relating to FERPA.